-- Ask what type of metastatic breast cancer you have There are several types of metastatic breast cancer (MBC) and it's important to know what kind you have.
-Metastatic breast cancer can be classified by hormone receptor (HR) status and human enidermal growth factor recentor 2 (HED2) status.
-The - cancer can be classified by hormone receptor (HR) status and human epidermal growth factor receptor 2 (HER2) status.
+Ask what type of metastatic breast cancer you have

+There are several types of metastatic breast cancer (MBC) and it's important to know what kind you have.
+Metastatic breast cancer can be classified by hormone receptor (HR) status and levels of human epidermal growth factor receptor 2 (HER2) expression.
 The type you have will help determine your treatment options.
 Your tumor status can change over time, so retesting your tumor might be considered.
-Please discuss with your doctor. - Ask what test(s) can help you learn more about your MBC
+Please discuss with your doctor.

+Ask what test(s) can help you learn more about your MBC